edhaker13/myanimelist/README.md

 At the moment only animelist is supported, I might think about mangalist if anyone shows interest.

-*NOTE*
-This flexget myanimelist plugin is whitelisted by MAL’s security systems.
+*NOTE*: This flexget myanimelist plugin is whitelisted by MAL’s security systems.
 If you’re planning to use this plugin to work with more than a couple of dozen MAL users' accounts at once, you should register your application at https://atomiconline.wufoo.com/forms/mal-api-usage-notification/ to ensure that MAL’s security systems don’t automatically block you and all other flexget-myanimelist users.